Last updated on May 14th, 2022 at 11:32 pm

 Zucchini flowers are as light and delicate as they are.
 They are not highly nutritional food.
 One cup of squash blossoms only has five calories!
-It also has one gram of carbohydrates and less than one gram of protein, just to give you the picture.
+It also has one gram of carbohydrates and less than one gram of protein to give you the picture.
 That said, squash blossoms are high in calcium and iron and especially high in vitamins C and A.

 Preparation and serving methods:

 To Clean Zucchini Flowers, wash them thoroughly in cold, running water just before cooking.
-Sometimes the fruits may require light scrub at places where prickles or dirt attached firmly.
+Sometimes the fruits may require light scrub at places where prickles or dirt are attached firmly.
 Trim the neck and bases.
 Peeling of skin is not advised.

 Zucchini Flowers Fritters are very easy to prepare.
-Just a simple batter and a food frying oil and you are good to go.
+Just a simple batter and a food frying oil, and you are good to go.
 The best way to enjoy this dish is to serve it with my Chunky Tomato Sauce.
 This recipe combination was inspired by William-Sonoma’s recipe Stuffed Vegetables (Les Petits Farcis).

 - 2 large egg yolks

 - 1 cup ice water